-In 2015, new statutes were approved in the General Meeting describing the official procedure for the election of External Representatives.
-The secretary group collects the information of all elections, keeping open track and records, and helps setting up an online platform for institutes that decide to do the election online.
+In 2015, new Statutes were approved in the General Meeting, that were again amended in 2020, describing the official procedure for the election of External Representatives.
+We collectsthe information of all elections, keep track and records, and help setting up an online platform for institutes that decide to do the election online.

-If you are not sure to which section you belong, just have a look at our list of Representatives.
-After every External Representative election, a record of the election and an acceptance statement signed by the elected External Representative has to be handed in to the General Secretary.
+After every External Representative election (no matter if supported by us or not), a report of the election and an acceptance statement signed by the elected External Representative has to be handed in to the General Secretary and the secretary group.

 The election procedure of external representatives is clearly stated in our PhDnet Statutes.

 Here we give you a summary that might help you organize the election process and your timeline: